 Marine iguanas have long, flexible tails, nearly half their body size.
 In the water, these tails become powerful oars that let the iguana move forward and navigate its surroundings.
 Additionally, these iguana species fold their legs to streamline their bodies for maximum efficiency.

 While these iguanas are land-dwellers, they can dive up to 9 meters underwater to look for food.
-Moreover, they dive into the water to escape threats from their natural predators instead of running.
+Moreover, they dive into the water instead of running to escape threats from their natural predators.
 They propel themselves in the water with their muscular tails.

 Related: For more information on other sun and water-loving cold-blooded reptiles, head to our crocodile facts and snake facts.